How long will you be issuing online marriage licenses and

 order permitting the issuance of marriage licenses and the

 conduct of remote civil wedding ceremonies via teleconferencing

 Can I invite family and guests to join the video conference?

-2 witnesses and the officiant.
+maximum of 2 witnesses and the officiant.

 Does your office provide legal forms?
 If not, where do we